user3141592/screen-generator/README.md

 screen-generator generates screen configuration files by only providing window commands. screen-generator automatically find the number of windows needed given the command chains.

 The number of windows can also be specifed in alone or in conjunction with a command chain.
-It can for instance generate any screenrc defining a grid of <X> lines and <Y> columns.
+It can for instance generate any screenrc defining a grid of X lines and Y columns.

 Window commands can be chose by using "-c" flag with a set of commands separated by commas (e.g "bash;watch ls;watch lsblk;tcpdum") or by newlines.

 If no command chain is given, window commands become the default shell $SHELL.

-The path of the new screen configuration file can be specified using "-d <DESTINATION PATH>".
-If the flag -d is not set, the location becomes /tmp/screenrc-<X>x<Y>
+The path of the new screen configuration file can be specified using "-d DESTINATION PATH".
+If the flag -d is not set, the location becomes /tmp/screenrc-XxY

 The Nth command in the chain gives the command of the Nth window counting from top lef to bottom right.